Chapter 9 : Year 1: Light

 “Ron, your leg!
 You have to ask Madame Pomfrey to take a look at that; she’s around here somewhere… Some Burning Bush should do the trick…”

 Ron reached out his arms and pulled her close to him once again.
 She gently placed her head on his chest, and he shut his eyes.
-He remembered thinking after the war had ended that he could relax now.
+He remembered having a feeling, just after the war had ended, of finally being able to relax.
 They were safe now; they could live their lives like normal teenagers, without worrying about dark forces or evil wizards.
-But almost a year had passed since the final Battle of Hogwarts, and he hadn’t fully relaxed yet.
+But almost a year had passed since the final Battle of Hogwarts, and he had not fully relaxed yet.
 He wasn’t sure if he’d ever be able to.
-Maybe that was a side effect of growing up in the midst of a war – maybe he’d never learn to live in peace.
+Maybe that was a side effect of growing up in the midst of a war – maybe he would never learn to live in peace.
 At least, he thought to himself, it wouldn’t be long before Ginny and Hermione graduated from Hogwarts.
 And then they would belong to the same world again.
 Because truth to be told, living in peace was a lot harder when he didn’t know where they were, what they were doing or if they were safe.
 But that was about to change, Ron thought as he stroke Hermione’s back.
 It wouldn’t be long before they’d be together again.

-Harry lifted his head and looked at the little house.
-He had been there once before – it had been a stop on the way the night that the Order of the Phoenix had moved him from the Dursley’s house to the Burrow, when his friends had drunk Polyjuice Potion to assume the form of him, in order to confuse Voldemort and the Death Eaters – but this was to first time he saw it in daylight.
+It seemd strange, after all of that, to go to a birthday party, but exactly two weeks later, that was exactly what Harry and Ron were doing.
+They arrived at the house just after lunchtime, when the birthday boy would be up from his midday nap; they had been there once before – it had been a stop on the way the night that the Order of the Phoenix had moved Harry from the Dursley’s house to the Burrow, when his friends had drunk Polyjuice Potion to assume the form of him, in order to confuse Voldemort and the Death Eaters – but this was to first time Harry saw it in daylight.
 Plus, he thought to himself, he wouldn’t have seen much of the house anyway, given the fact that he and Hagrid practically crashed the flying motorcycle into the house that night.
 So even though he wasn’t looking at Tonks’ parents’ house for the first time, it felt like he was.

 It was a neat little house, painted white with blue trim, and the wide front door was blue.
 Harry followed Mrs Weasley through the creaking gate that lead into the garden.
 Ron, Mr Weasley and George followed closely behind.

 Harry had trouble setting his feelings straight; this was a happy day, his godson's first birthday - a time for celebration.
-Yet, he couldn't shake off the heaviness that had laid on his shoulder since the day at Hogwarts when Seyrod had died.
+Yet, he couldn't shake off the heaviness that had laid on his shoulder since the day at Hogwarts when Seyrod and all those children had died.
 Strangely, life never stopped, even when something so terrible happened - it always went on, sometimes a little to quickly for Harry's taste.
-He had wanted to pause, and breathe, and mourn his mentor, but once the funeral was over, everyone had expected him to just move on.
+He had wanted to pause, and breathe, and mourn his mentor, but once all the funerals were over, everyone had expected him to just move on.

-And even though Seyrod was dead, and would never hold his unborn baby, the world hadn't stopped spinning, and here they were now, expected to be happy, to forget, to let go.
+And even though Seyrod was dead, and would never hold his unborn baby, and those students would never finish school and travel the world and do whatever it was they had wanted to do, the world hadn't stopped spinning, and here they were now, expected to be happy, to forget, to let go.

 Mrs Weasley interrupted Harry's thoughts when she knocked on the door.
 A few moments later later it opened, and Andromeda Tonks smiled widely at the sight of her guests.
 “Come on in, come on in,” she said, clapping her hands together in delight.